 Top 10 Johnny Cash Songs

-Johnny Cash first began singing with June Carter in 1961, but by the time they released 'Jackson' in 1967, their relationship was romantic.
-They collaborated on a string of duets that also included ‘It Ain’t Me, Babe,’ ‘If I Were a Carpenter’ and ‘Long-Legged Guitar Pickin’ Man.'
-The couple married in 1968, and remained married until June's death in 2003.
+Johnny Cash first began singing with June Carter in 1961, but by the time they released “Jackson” in 1967, their relationship was romantic.
+They collaborated on a string of duets that also included “It Ain’t Me, Babe,” “If I Were a Carpenter” and “Long-Legged Guitar Pickin’ Man.”
+The couple married in 1968, and remained married until Carter Cash’s death in 2003.
 Cash passed away just four months later.

 Johnny Cash was among the first contacts Kris Kristofferson made when he first came to Nashville as a struggling songwriter.
 Cash cut Kristofferson’s “Sunday Morning Coming Down,” a song about being hung over and “wishing, Lord, that I was stoned.”
 The song became Cash’s 11th No. 1 hit, and helped to establish Kristofferson as one of the leading songwriters in Nashville in the ’70s.
 The two would later join with Waylon Jennings and Willie Nelson in a supergroup called the Highwaymen.

 In 2003, in the waning days of his life, Cash released a cover of “Hurt,” originally written by Nine Inch Nails front man Trent Reznor.
 Another bold and seemingly unlikely choice, it re-invented Cash yet again.
 The searing track received little radio support, but the video was in heavy rotation, propelling the song to double platinum sales.
 ‘Hurt’ also won Single of the Year at the CMA Awards.